daos-stack/daos/doc/quickstart.md

 (a) Starting the DAOS server

-On each storage node, the DAOS server will use /mnt/daos as the storage backend that must be configured, for the time being, as a tmpfs filesystem.
+On each storage node, the DAOS server will use a storage path (specified by --storage or -s) that must be a directory in a tmpfs filesystem, for the time being.
+If not specified, it is assumed to be /mnt/daos.
+To configure the storage:

+    mount -t tmpfs -o size=<bytes> tmpfs /mnt/daos

 To start the DAOS server, run:

     orterun -np <num_servers> --hostfile ${hostfile} --enable-recovery --report-uri ${urifile} daos_server